samply/bridgehead/README.md

 - The repository's URL.
 - A token to access the repository.

-Before installation, you must set up your site's configuration in GitLab.

-To do this, visit the configuration repository's URL and click on the configuration file.
-Depending on your project, this will be called either ```bbmri.conf```or ```ccp.conf```.
+During the installation, your Bridgehead will download your site's configuration from GitLab.
+You will receive a weblink to review these settings and make changes as needed.
+To do this, visit the URL and click on the configuration file (```*.conf```, depending on your network).
 Use the blue button to edit it.
-You will need to change, as a minimum, the following variables:
+You will need to check, as a minimum, the following variables:

 - SITE_NAME
 - SITE_ID